turmon/Exosims-Sandbox/util/doc_sandbox/docs/execution.md

 where `SCRIPT` is the JSON script for Exosims, and `N` is the number of sims to add to the ensemble tied to `SCRIPT`.
+More commonly, `N` is actually the filename of a standardized list of seeds, e.g., `Experiments/seed100.txt`.

-This pushes down to a call to our main driver script for Exosims, `Local/sandbox_driver.py`.
+This pushes down to call a driver script for
+Exosims, `Local/sandbox_driver.py`.
 The main function of this driver is to put result files in the proper place, and to perform logging.